bcSpace/Option-Back-Testing-Framework/README.md

 	The GUI is responsible for taking user inputs and displaying information

-	It takes users controls for running strategy tests, managing data, and selecting what data to be displayed
+	It takes users controls for running strategy tests, managing data, and selecting what data to be displayed.
+Also has a console for controlling data

 	It displays key stats, inputs, charting and brute outputs